Driving in Italy: All you Must Know Before you hit the road

 6. Bring car seats for children

 If you plan to drive in Italy with children, be sure to know the country’s laws and bring the proper car seats.
-Generally, Italy follows the EU’s requirements, but let’s see a bit more about the details.
+Generally, Italy follows the EU’s requirements; however, let’s take a closer look at the details.

 Children under 150 cm in height must be secured in an appropriate car seat or booster seat.
 But, the type of seat required depends on the child’s age and weight.

-• Children from three to six years old should be in forward-facing booster seats with armrests and seat belts that tie to them and either in the front or rear of the car.
+- Children from three to six years old should be in forward-facing booster seats with armrests and seatbelts that tie them in securely, either in the front or rear of the car.

 7. Stop by an Autogrill